meetbhadeshiaIU/FactChecker-Bhadeshia-Meet_4251649_CSEMCSPCSP01/README.md

 Fact Checker

 ##Problem Statement/Abstract
-In today’s world, there are many fake news spreading.
+A prompt based website to fact check news.In today’s world, there are many fake news spreading.
+We need a website that can tell the difference between fake and real.
 Countries shatter and get destroyed by a fake news.
 Fake news can affect a person’s decision of voting.
 It can create communal tensions between two groups.
-We need a website that can tell the difference between fake and real, with proper logic.
+There are two sides of one coin, same is for a news we see.
+Two news channels report the news differently, which fits their propoganda.

 ##Goals/Requirements
+A user should get to know if the news he is asking, is correct or not.

 ##Tech Stack
+NextJS, ExpressJS, Python.

 ##Phase status (e.g., "Conception Phase", "Development Phase", "Finalisation Phase")
 Conception Phase